hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Fletcher 4 3 4 3 3 1 3 1 7
-Weapons/Armour: The Fletcher is armed with a dagger, longbow and hunting arrows, the Fletcher wears light armour.
+Weapons/Armor: The Fletcher is armed with a dagger, longbow and hunting arrows, the Fletcher wears light armor.
 Skills: The Fletcher may choose from Shooting and Speed when he gains a new skill.
 Special Rules